 Put the reader permanently in a NDEF tag in RAM emulation mode.
 Only way for a reader to exit from this mode is to receive the TAG_EMULATION_STOP command, or by reader reset.
-Use the command GET_READER_STATUS to check if the reader still in emulation mode (maybe reader was reset from some reason).
+Use the command GET_READER_STATUS to check if the reader is still in emulation mode (maybe the reader was reset for some reason).